The System Has Failed: Release and promotion

 The System Has Failed was released on September 14, 2004, through Sanctuary Records.
 Three days previously, on September 11, the album was made available for streaming on the VH1 website.
 The album debuted at number 18 on the Billboard 200, with 46,000 units sold in its first week.
 By December 2007, The System Has Failed had sold 196,000 copies in the United States and by October 2019 has sold an additional 200,000 copies.
 In addition, the album had managed to chart in the top 20 in several other countries, including Canada, Finland, and Sweden.

-Still needing a band with whom to tour, Mustaine hired longtime drummer Nick Menza, and newcomers James MacDonough (bass) and Glen Drover (guitar).
-However, just five days before the start of the tour, Menza was sent home.
-His place was filled by Shawn Drover, brother of then-recently hired guitarist Glen Drover.
+Still needing a band with whom to tour, Mustaine hired longtime drummer Nick Menza in July, while newcomers James MacDonough (bass) and Glen Drover (guitar) both joined in September (although Jeff Waters of Annihilator nearly joined).
+Five days before the start of the tour, however, Menza was sent home.
+His place was filled by Shawn Drover, brother of guitarist Glen Drover.
 The album's promotional tour, the Blackmail the Universe Tour, launched on October 23, 2004, in Reno, Nevada and featured Earshot as a supporting act.
-This tour would also spawn the That One Night: Live in Buenos Aires double live album, released in 2007.
+This tour would also spawn the That One Night: Live in Buenos Aires double live album, released in September 2007.

 Two music videos were made to promote the album.
 The first was "Die Dead Enough", which was directed by Thomas Mignone.
 "Of Mice and Men" was selected as the second video from the album.
 In this video, the then-new Megadeth lineup is shown performing.
-The majority of the video was filmed on January 20, 2005, in Los Angeles.
+The majority of the video was filmed in Los Angeles, California on January 20, 2005.
 Many fans turned up to be in the video through a contest held by Sanctuary Records.
 A third video was made for "Back in the Day" in 2005, but was unreleased until September 15, 2014, to celebrate ten years since the album's release.
-"Back in the Day" was also featured in an episode of the Duck Dodgers TV series.
+"Back in the Day" was also featured in an episode of the Duck Dodgers TV series, along with an animated performance from the band.
 The episode which the song was featured in, "In Space, No One Can Hear You Rock", aired on November 4, 2005, after having been delayed a week.

 A remastered version of The System Has Failed, along with The World Needs a Hero, was reissued on CD, vinyl, and digital download on February 15, 2019.